-(1) Each parent in a court proceeding at which child support is involved must file a statement under oath which states the parent's adjusted annual income and the components of this income as provided in subparagraph (a)(1).
-This statement must be filed with a party's initial pleading (such as the dissolution petition, divorce complaint or answer, etc.), motion to modify, and any response to a motion to modify.
-The statement must be accompanied by documentation verifying the income.
+(1) Subject to the confidentiality requirements of Civil Rule 90.1(f), each parent in a court proceeding at which child support is involved must file a statement under oath which states the parent's adjusted annual income and the components of this income as provided in subparagraph (a)(1).
+This statement must be filed with a parent's initial pleading (such as the dissolution petition, divorce complaint or answer, etc.), motion to modify, and any response to a motion to modify.
+The statement must be accompanied by documentation verifying the income and deductions.
+The documents must be redacted to delete social security numbers and to provide only partial financial account information as provided in Civil Rule 90.1(f).
 The statement must state whether the parent has access to health insurance for the children and, if so, the additional cost to the parent of the children's health insurance.
-For any infraction of these rules, the court may withhold or assess costs or attorney's fees as the circumstances of the case and discouragement of like conduct in the future may require; and such costs and attorney's fees may be imposed upon offending attorneys or parties.
+For any infraction of these rules, the court may withhold or assess costs or attorney's fees as the circumstances of the case and discouragement of like conduct in the future may require; and such costs and attorney's fees may be imposed upon offending attorneys or parents.

-(2) While there is an ongoing monthly support obligation, either party must provide to the other party, within 30 days of a written request, documents such as tax returns and pay stubs showing the party's income for the prior calendar year.
-The party making the request must provide documentation of his or her annual income for the same period at the time the request is made.
+(2) While there is an ongoing monthly support obligation, either parent must provide to the other parent, within 30 days of a written request, documentation of annual income and claimed deductions, such as tax returns and the last three pay stubs for the prior calendar year, as well as the parent's most recent three pay stubs from any current employment, and documentation of any other current income sources not listed on the parent's prior year's tax return.
+The parent making the request must provide documentation of his or her annual income and claimed deductions for the same period, and current income documentation, at the time the request is made.
 A request under this section may not be made more than once per year.
 This section does not preclude discovery under other civil rules.